“SamskAra संस्कार” means “refining” or “forming well”.

-- The first 20 samskArAs, the 5 pancha mahAyagyAs and the 7 pAka yagyAs are classified as smArta karmAs.
-They are karmAs which are done with the “gruhya agni” otherwise called “aupAsana agni” which is lit from the “vivAha agni” during the wedding.
+- The first 17 samskAras, the 5 pancha mahAyagyAs and the 7 pAka yagyAs are classified as smArta karmAs.
+Most of these karmas are done with the “gruhya agni” otherwise called “aupAsana agni” which is lit from the “vivAha agni” during the wedding.
 This gruhya agni is also called “EkAgni“.
 Since the smArta karmAs are mostly performed at home, they are also called gruhya karmAs. smArta karmAs are meant for the householder and his family.
 The mention of the smArta/gRuhya karmAs are found in the smRutis, hence the name “smArta”.
-The procedures of the smArta karmAs and the vEda mantrAs to be used are explained in the gRuhya sootrAs.
+The procedures of the smArta karmAs and the vEda mantrAs to be used are explained in the gRuhya sootras.
 Some gruhya sootrAs also explain shrauta karmAs.

 Conflict in Vedic Texts: